 - A free stay in Rose Town ends up with the innkeeper's son's toy coming to life and wandering out into the woods, prompting Mario and company to follow.
-(Said stay is free because, while it was still a toy, the innkeeper son accidentally uses it to KNOCK MARIO OUT.)
+(Said stay is free because, while it's still a toy, the innkeeper's son accidentally uses it to KNOCK MARIO OUT.)

 - Before you save the townsfolk at Seaside Town, staying at the inn is free...if you can handle the phony innkeeper's creepy voyeurism as part of the deal.

 - After you save them, though, the innkeeper will let you stay, even if you don't have enough coins to pay the fee.

 - The Three Musty Fears would like to play a flag game with you, but only if you stay in the free Monstro Town Inn.

 - Star Ocean: Till the End of Time has the team waking up from a free night in an inn to realise one of the party members has snuck out to go on a suicide mission.

 - And if you're so inclined to get one of the optional party members, you get woken up in the middle of the night by said optional party member stabbing your pillow an inch from your face.